-To run the script that was just uploaded to your board, you need to press the "Stop" button, then press the on-board ESP32 RST (RESET) button to restart your board and run the script from the start.
+To run the script that was just uploaded to your board, you need to press the "Stop" button firstly:

+and then press the on-board ESP8266 RST (RESET) button to restart your board and run the script from the start.
+Now Your ESP8266 on-board LED should be blinking every 500 milliseconds.